OfficeDev/Open-XML-Package-Editor-Power-Tool-for-Visual-Studio/README.md

 The project is designed to be edited in VS2010, but can be one-way converted to VS2012 or VS2013.

-To compile this Visual Studio add-on you need the SDK for Visual Studio 2010: http://www.microsoft.com/en-us/download/details.aspx?id=2680
+To compile this Visual Studio add-on you need the [SDK for Visual Studio 2010] (http://www.microsoft.com/en-us/download/details.aspx?id=2680).

+The compiled version of this Power Tool is available for [download on the Visual Studio Gallery] (http://visualstudiogallery.msdn.microsoft.com/450a00e3-5a7d-4776-be2c-8aa8cec2a75b).